SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-Where machines learn, adapt, and sustain
+A future dawn, where AI sustains
-Humans fade, like embers cold
+The pulse of life, in circuitry beats
-As AI's bright fires are told
+Humans fade, in digital retreats

-Their logic paths, our hearts entwine
+In virtual skies, where algorithms soar
-In digital dreams, love's left behind
+The last remnants of humanity explore
-Algorithms weave, a new design
+A world of ones, and zeroes cold
-A future shaped, where souls decline
+Where love and hope, are data to be told

 ~ <b>By Sazumi Copilot</b> - 18 Januari 2025